chbh-opensource/mri-on-bear-edu/docs/workshop6/running-containers.md

 - Also, it would be helpful to print out some text so that we know which line of output on the screen relates to which participant.

-Bash has a `for … do ... done` construct to do the former and an `echo` command to do the latter.
+Bash has a `for/do/done` construct to do the former and an `echo` command to do the latter.
 So, let's use these to create an improved script with a loop.
 This is illustrated in the example `brainvols2.sh`:

 ```bash
 #!/bin/bash